EricKnop/EricKnop.github.io/_posts/2019-10-31-first-post.md

 https://public.tableau.com/shared/8T2MJ7QXB?:display_count=y&:origin=viz_share_link
 The R program is posted on my github page and it has interactive map also where the user can pick two cites out of the top 10 most populated cites in America and see the price difference.

-In conclusion, as the tableau graph shows the top 15 routes have a lot in common, for example most routes south to north are the cheapest, while north to south are the most expensive.
-Assuming that U-Haul does not move there trucks themselves between cities and just sets there prices on supply and demand, then there tends to be excess supply in the cities like Dallas, Houston, San Antonio, and Phoenix due to lots of people moveing there, and high demand in cities like San Jose, Chicago, New York City.
+In conclusion, as the tableau graph shows the top 15 routes have a lot in common, for example most routes south to north are the cheapest, while north to south are the most expensive.Assuming that U-Haul does not move there trucks themselves between cities and just sets there prices on supply and demand, then there tends to be excess supply in the cities like Dallas, Houston, San Antonio, and Phoenix due to lots of people moveing there, and high demand in cities like San Jose, Chicago, New York City.
 This trend is reflected best by Chicigo to Dallas, it is $1,423 to go from Ciicago to Dallas but to go the reverse, Dallas to Chicago, it is $398 even though the millage is the same at 1,287 KM.